-The Global Undergraduate Exchange Program (Global UGRAD), sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, is supported by the people of the United States.
+The Global Undergraduate Exchange Program (Global UGRAD) and Ukraine Undergraduate Academic Exchange for STEM and Entrepreneurship (UUAESE), sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, is supported by the people of the United States.
 This international educational and cultural exchange program brings future leaders to the United States to experience the U.S. educational system, enhance their knowledge and skills, and explore U.S. culture and values.
-It also affords students the opportunity to educate Americans about other cultures and traditions.
-The Global Undergraduate Exchange Program is administered through the joint efforts of the U.S. Department of State’s Bureau of Educational and Cultural Affairs, U.S. Embassies abroad and World Learning.
+It also provides students with the opportunity to educate Americans about other cultures and traditions.
+The Global Undergraduate Exchange Program and Ukraine Undergraduate Academic Exchange for STEM and Entrepreneurship are administered through the joint efforts of the U.S. Department of State’s Bureau of Educational and Cultural Affairs, U.S. Embassies abroad and World Learning.

 The Bureau of Educational and Cultural Affairs strives to ensure that its efforts reflect the diversity of U.S. society and societies abroad.
 The Bureau seeks and encourages the involvement of people from traditionally underrepresented audiences in all its grants, programs, and other activities and in its workforce and workplace.
 Opportunities are open to people regardless of their race, color, national origin, sex, age, religion, geographic location, socioeconomic status, disability, sexual orientation or gender identity.
 The Bureau is committed to fairness, equity and inclusion.

-The U.S. Department of State and World Learning are pleased to announce the open competition for the Global UGRAD Program for undergraduate students for the 2020-2021 academic year.
+The U.S. Department of State and World Learning are pleased to announce the open competition for the Global UGRAD Program and Ukraine Undergraduate Academic Exchange for STEM and Entrepreneurship (UUAESE) for undergraduate students for the 2021-2022 academic year.
 Participants will be selected for academic excellence, leadership potential, community involvement, fluency in written and spoken English, motivation and flexibility to be an exchange student.

-In addition to coursework in their fields of study, U.S. studies, and electives, Global UGRAD finalists will engage in several non-academic activities including:
+In addition to coursework in their fields of study, U.S. studies, and electives, Global UGRAD and UUAESE finalists will engage in several non-academic activities including:

-- Pre-Departure Orientation: all Global UGRAD finalists must attend a pre-departure orientation (PDO) prior departure to the United States.
+- Pre-Departure Orientation: all Global UGRAD and UUAESE finalists must attend a pre-departure orientation (PDO) prior departure to the United States.

-- Program Symposium: During the program, Global UGRAD finalists will attend a leadership and career development symposium in Washington, DC.
+- Program Symposium: During the program, Global UGRAD and UUAESE finalists will attend a leadership and career development symposium in Washington, DC.